4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Did you know that fewer than one in 10 remote-capable workers wants to go to the office full-time?
 It’s a pretty unsurprising statistic given the popularity of flexible work arrangements.

-You’d think that with how satisfied remote workers are with their conditions, retention and burnout prevention would be a piece of cake.
+You’d think that with how satisfied remote workers are with their conditions, employee retention and burnout prevention would be a piece of cake.

 Well, it isn’t.
 Remote teams struggle to find belonging in the workplace, among other key issues.
 Today, we’re sharing some team rituals for remote teams, with specific ways to tailor them to your organization’s culture.

-No one wants their bond-building cultural traditions to leave a bad taste in anyone’s mouth.
-But this finding becomes even more concerning when we learn that remote employees are more likely to experience negative emotions in any scenario.
+This finding becomes even more concerning when we learn that remote employees are more likely to experience negative emotions in any scenario.

 Gallup reports that remote workers express higher levels of engagement but greater levels of distress, indicating lower well-being.
 One (understandable) reason for this is that autonomy can add stress.
 We put more pressure on ourselves to perform when we carry more personal responsibility.